Microsoft reports $28.9 billion in Q2 2018 revenue: Azure up 98%, Surface up 1%, and Windows up 4%

 Microsoft today reported earnings for its second fiscal quarter of 2018, including revenue of $28.9 billion, net income of $7.5 billion, and earnings per share of $0.96 (compared to revenue of $26.1 billion, net income of $6.5 billion, and earnings per share of $0.83 in Q2 2017).
 All three of the company’s operating groups saw growth.
 The quarter’s results also included a net charge of $13.8 billion due to the Tax Cuts and Jobs Act.

 Analysts had expected Microsoft to earn $28.39 billion in revenue and earnings per share of $0.86.
 In short, the company beat expectations.
-The company’s stock was up 2.45 percent in regular trading, but down about 1 percent in after-hours trading.
+The company’s stock was up 2.45 percent in regular trading, but largely flat in after-hours trading.
 Microsoft said it returned $5.0 billion to shareholders in the form of share repurchases and dividends during the quarter.

 “This quarter’s results speak to the differentiated value we are delivering to customers across our productivity solutions and as the hybrid cloud provider of choice,” Microsoft CEO Satya Nadella said in a statement.
 “Our investments in IoT, data, and AI services across cloud and the edge position us to further accelerate growth.”